fan84sunny/PTGAN/README.md

 ## VeRi-776 Result

+This result is the ReID test result.
 We train the model on AICITY2021 dataset, and test on VeRi-776 by stage2/v1 ReID model.
-(will be updated other results in the future)
+(will be updated other results in the future.)

 **Baseline**
 | Backbones          | mAP  | R-1  | R-5  | R-10 |